pattonsgirl/Fall2020-CEG2350/Rehome.md

 systems administration:
 Create new user on system, create key pair for that user.
 Use `sftp` to get the private key, log in as the new user just using ssh (no -i flag)
+Get the `md5sum` of both your local file and the file now copied to AWS.
+Make a change to the contents of one or the other, and check the `md5sum` of both again.
+Are the `md5sum`s of both files still the same?
+Why or why not?

 vim tutor
 add customization to .vimrc (plugin, coloring, something)